A List of Servant Leadership Books, Essays, and Articles Recommended by Dr. Kent M. Keith

 Lynn Stout is a law professor who specializes in corporate law.
 In this book, she debunks the myth that corporate law mandates shareholder primacy.
 She also shows how shareholder value thinking endangers not only investors but the rest of us as well, leading managers to focus myopically on short-term earnings; discouraging investment and innovation; harming employees, customers, and communities; and causing companies to indulge in reckless, sociopathic, and irresponsible behaviors.
 I highly recommend this short, very readable book.

 This study by Jacob Rose revealed that corporate directors were willing to put shareholders first, even when doing so would harm the environment and risk the health of human beings.
 The directors in his study believed that the law required them to set aside their own ethics in order to keep share prices high.
-In fact, the law does not require shareholder primacy, and ethics demands that the interests of all stakeholders be considered in decision-making.
+In fact, the law does not require shareholder primacy, and ethics demand that the interests of all stakeholders be considered in decision-making.

 Kent M. Keith, “The Shareholder Primacy Issue,” in Servant Leadership in the Boardroom: Fulfilling the Public Trust (Westfield, Indiana: The Greenleaf Center for Servant Leadership, 2011), Appendix, 69-83.

 This is my review of the shareholder primacy issue, including the common misinterpretation of the Dodge v.
 Ford Motor Company case, the false but widely-held assumption that shareholders own a corporation, and the fact that the law provides for the primacy of the board of directors, not shareholders.
 A balanced view of all stakeholders can be found in “Principles for Business,” Caux Round Table, www.cauxroundtable.org, which respects stakeholders beyond shareholders.
+To download a copy of the Appendix, click here.